Divorce Representation For Property Division

 - Joint debts and obligations

-Business Considerations in Divorce
+Business Considerations In Divorce

 You have put your heart and soul into building a business, but now it is considered community property in your divorce.
 Our mission is to preserve the integrity of the business while finding a way to compensate the spouse.
-We work with reputable business valuation specialists who can determine the market value (or counter an unrealistically valuation by your spouse’s expert).
+We work with reputable business valuation specialists who can determine the market value (or counter an unrealistic valuation by your spouse’s expert).

-Once we reach agreement on the worth of the business, we can engage in practical trade-offs of retirement assets, other property, marital debt, alimony, buyout payments or ownership share in the company to avoid disrupting or dissolving your business or professional practice.
+Once we reach an agreement on the worth of the business, we can engage in practical trade-offs of retirement assets, other property, marital debt, alimony, buyout payments or ownership share in the company to avoid disrupting or dissolving your business or professional practice.